Cascading/cascading-jdbc/README.md

     > lingual catalog --schema working --format derby --add --properties columnnames=title:cnt --provider derby

 Next we set the protocol properties for `jdbc` in the `derby` provider.
-The first line describes the table, we are operating on to the underlying JDBCTap.
+The first line describes the table, that we are operating on, to the underlying JDBCTap.
 The table has two columns `title` and `cnt`, which are of type `varchar(100)` and `int`.
 The command line interface uses `:` as a separator for properties, which contain multiple values.

     > lingual catalog --schema working --protocol jdbc --add "--properties=tabledesc.tablename=title_counts,tabledesc.columnnames=title:cnt,tabledesc.columndefs=varchar(100) not null:int not null" --provider derby

+__Tip__: If the `--properties` syntax becomes to complex for your use case, you can put them in a properties file and use `--properties-file=/path/to/my.properties` instead.

 Finally we tell the derby provider, where it can find the derby server.
 The `create=true` is optional.
 If the database exist already, you can omit it.